 English speaking patients in international PACES examinations

-Please note in international centres on occasion candidates may examine non-English speaking patients, we have regulations in place to allow fair testing if this situation arises, for more information on this please see ‘Advice, guidance and preparation’.
+In International centres, on occasion, candidates may examine non-English speaking patients, we have regulations in place to allow fair testing if this situation arises, for more information on this please see ‘Advice, guidance and preparation’.

 Examination centre addresses

-We understand that our candidates may need to make travel and other arrangements for the examination.
-With this in mind, we confirm the city of the examination when your application is completed and aim to send admission documents for the examination (containing specific address information) at the earliest opportunity.
+We understand that you may need to make travel and other arrangements.
+With this in mind, we confirm the city of the exam when your application is completed and aim to send admission documents (containing specific address information) at the earliest opportunity.

-We encourage all candidates to discuss their applications for the Part 1 and Part 2 written examination with their proposer.
-The proposer can be a candidate’s current or most recent Educational Supervisor or Supervising Consultant and do not need to be a holder of MRCP(UK) or FRCP(UK).
+We encourage all candidates to discuss their applications for the Part 1 and Part 2 with their proposer.
+The proposer can be a current or most recent Educational Supervisor or Supervising Consultant and do not need to be a holder of MRCP(UK) or FRCP(UK).